Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

   }'
 ```

-If the server responds, the API is working.
+If the server responds, the protected API is working.

 ---

-## 7. Configure OpenCode
+## 9. Configure OpenCode

 In OpenCode, use an OpenAI-compatible provider.